 They are not the underdog in this fight.

 In fact, with all of that George Soros money pouring in, a barrage of negative coverage on CNN and MSNBC, and protesters destroying public property as a form of political debate, they remain the heavyweight favorites.
 Even with the odds in their favor, the question becomes: is it working?

 Surveys continually show how much disdain there still is for conventional institutions, the very same ones that repeatedly label Trump’s base as racist homophobes without any teeth.
 As a result, black voters are increasing their support for President Trump, the Republican National Committee (RNC) is rolling in the dough, and young people are embracing conservatism.

 These trends are only infuriating the resisters.
 They are frustrated that you are not heeding their demands – remember, since they know better than you do, they are trying to save you from yourself.

 The complexion of the left has changed.

 In the 1960s, the left was anti-war and anti-establishment.
 Fast forward to the present, the left has become so pro-war and pro-establishment that is contemptuous of those who do not conform to their opinions.
 The diversity of thought is the antithesis to leftism; the difference of opinion means being directed to the gulags.
 And this is how the left has the power: anytime you stray from groupthink, even if it is in defense of something as virtuous as free speech, the ones with the power ensure you are shouted down as a Nazi.

 Because most people think they really have all the power, the masses are frightened of proffering a contradictory viewpoint in our everyday society, even on a subject as innocuous as economics, leaving them silent and pummeled into submission.
-This is how the left can win, don’t let them.We value your comments!
-Please weigh in on our comment section below.
+This is how the left can win, don’t let them.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com